AlphaKretin/colress-bot/README.md

 # Colress
 Colress is a [Discord](https://discordapp.com/) bot written in the NodeJS module [discord.io](https://github.com/izy521/discord.io), with a focus on functions related to the Pokémon series of video games.
 The name comes from [a scientist character](http://bulbapedia.bulbagarden.net/wiki/Colress) in said games.
-All commands are case-insenstive.
+All commands are case-insensitive.

 You can install a copy of Colress yourself, more information on how below, but if you'd rather just use my copy, [here's](https://discordapp.com/oauth2/authorize?client_id=247697943098818570&scope=bot&permissions=52288) the invite link.
 For support and feedback, my Discord server is [here](https://discordapp.com/invite/GrMGspZ), and you can support me on Patreon [here]( https://www.patreon.com/alphakretinbots).